-The maps below show the Happy Valley Shopping Center in 1982 and 2012.
+The graph below shows levels of online shopping by age group for different times of the day.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 Making Recommendations.